AppImageCommunity/pkg2appimage/README.md

 Most likely it will run on others, too - and with some fine-tuning of the [recipe](https://github.com/probonopd/AppImages/blob/master/recipes/subsurface.sh) (i.e., bundling additional dependencies) even more.

+We can also generate AppImages for the 32-bit Intel architecture (and, with some more work, possibly others too).

 > And if you don't use shared libraries, getting your package in, like, is just painful.

 "Getting your package in" means that the distribution accepts the package as part of the base operating system.
 For an application, that might not be desired at all.
 As long as we can package the application in a way that it seamlessly runs on top of the base operating system.